 TL;DR: Here’s the spreadsheet.
+(Note this is a temporary link while I work out some problems with the original document!)
 It’s openly editable so please add your own class(es)!
 Now read on for context!

 Update: An analysis of courses from this spreadsheet is available in a paper upcoming at SIGCSE 2020: What Do We Teach When We Teach Tech Ethics?
 A Syllabi Analysis.